NethermindEth/Forta-Agents/pools-drained/README.md

 ## Description

 This bot tries to detect Uniswap V2/V3 pools being drained.
+It accomplishes this by detecting when a Uniswap pool transaction contains an amount of token transfers greater than the expected amount of transfers.
+The expected amount is derived from the interactions executed within the pool.

 ## Supported Chains